RosettaCommons/documentation/application_documentation/utilities/opt-e-parallel-doc.md

 Limitations of the maximum-likelihood weight and reference-energy optimization procedure
 ----------------------------------------------------------------------------------------

-Though the maximum-likelihood optimization procedure selects weight sets based solely on sequence recovery, and the reference-energy optimization procedure selects weights based on both sequence recovery and sequence profile recovery, the reference-energy optimization procedure yeilds (dramatically) higher sequence recovery rates.
+Though the maximum-likelihood optimization procedure selects weight sets based solely on sequence recovery, and the reference-energy optimization procedure selects weights based on both sequence recovery and sequence profile recovery, the reference-energy optimization procedure yields (dramatically) higher sequence recovery rates.

 Options
 =======